www.thementawai.com

 Movement and Vulnerability

-Souls wander freely in their own realm.
+Souls and spirits wander freely in their own realm.
 As they travel, they encounter other souls and spiritual beings whose influence may be helpful or harmful.
-What they experience often appears in dreams, which for the Mentawai are glimpses into the soul’s nightly journey.
+What a human soul experiences often appears in dreams, which for the Mentawai are glimpses into the soul’s nightly journey.
 Emotions felt during the day — fear, unease, sudden joy — may reflect what the soul has encountered.

 If a soul feels neglected or distressed, it may drift too far from the body, leaving the person vulnerable to illness or misfortune.
 If it becomes welcomed by the ancestors before its time, life may end.